Photography Terms: What You Need to Know

 Advertisement

 Of course, professional photographers can play a variety of tricks with flash, from using remote flash, bouncing the flash off a reflective surface, or using a flash in the middle of a long exposure to freeze the action.
+You can find creative ways to get ambient light or soft light with flash.
 It's a very versatile lighting tool.

 This photo beautifully demonstrates a camera's limited depth of field.